 Ana's Traveller Tip

-If you are visiting the Colosseum, at the entrance there is a queue reserved for the beneficiaries of this card.
+If you are going to visit the Colosseum, at the entrance there is a queue reserved for the beneficiaries of this card.

 The Roma Pass card will make things much easier for you during your visit to Rome, but apart from that I am going to give you some tips to make the most of it (remember that you only have 48 or 72 hours to make the most of it).
-Before activating your Roma Pass card you should keep in mind:
+Before activating your Roma Pass card you should take into account:

 Plan your visits in advance

-The aim is that you can see most of the sites that require entrance tickets during the time you enjoy the Roma Pass, so it is important that you decide the order in which you are going to see the museums according to their opening hours.
+The aim is that you will be able to see most of the places that require entrance tickets during the time you enjoy the Roma Pass, so it is important that you decide the order in which you are going to see the museums according to their opening hours.
 Keep in mind that to see the Colosseum and the Roman Forum you will need a whole morning.
 Most museums usually close at 19:30 in Rome.

-Check how long it takes you to get from one attraction to another
+Check how long it takes to get from one attraction to another

 If you are traveling with children

-If you are traveling with children you will not want to get the Roma Pass for them as they will get free entry to most of the tourist sites in the city.
-In fact, I would recommend that you don't take it out for yourself in this case either as if you want to make the most of it going from place to place the kids might not be able to keep up with the pace.
+If you are traveling with children it is not advisable to get the Roma Pass for them as they will get free entry to most of the tourist sites in the city.
+In fact, I would recommend that you don't take it out for yourself in this case either as if you want to make the most of it going from one place to another the kids might not be able to keep up with the pace.

 About public transportation in Rome